Master of Arts in Asian American Studies

 Asian American Community Studies

 In-depth studies of pertinent issues facing the Asian American community, particularly issues of public policy and health concerns through an interdisciplinary approach.

 Courses taken on advisement with prior approval from the graduate advisor that aim to provide flexibility for graduate students to enroll in courses (upper division and/or graduate courses offered within or outside the AA S Department) to pursue an emphasis within Asian American Studies; e.g., Asian area studies, counseling, creative writing, education, English studies, cinema, electronic or print journalism, health services, history, international business, international relations, social work, etc.

 Culminating Course—Master’s Thesis or Field Study

-An independent and final project, which can be either scholarly or creative/artistic under graduate faculty supervision, as evidence of abilities in both research methodologies and critical analysis or artistic creativity.
+An independent and final project, which can be either scholarly, community-based, or creative/artistic under the supervision of graduate faculty, as evidence of abilities in both research methodologies and critical analysis or artistic creativity.

 Asian American Studies (M.A.) — Minimum 30 units